 We recommend that you do not create an AccessKey for the root account, as the root account has full permissions for all resources under it.

-Normally, you do not need to attach an authorization policy to a RAM user.
+Normally, you do not need to Attach policies to a RAM user.
 It is more convenient to create a group (such as admin, developer, and accounting groups) related to the role and responsibilities of the user.
 Attach an appropriate authorization policy to the group, and then add users to the group.
 All users in a group share the same permissions.

 Therefore, you can modify the permissions of all users in the group with one operation.
 When a user is transferred in your organization, you only need to change the group to which the user belongs.